cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Readme files are highly standardised to allow reusability and cross matching between catalogs
+- Readme files are highly standardised to allow reusability and cross matching between catalogs.
 - A delay is needed for VizieR curation and validation!

 ::::::::::::::::::::::::::::::::::::::::::::::::